saghul/pycares/docs/channel.rst

         If the ``max_timeout`` parameter is specified, it is stored on the channel and the appropriate value is then returned.

-    .. py:method:: set_local_ip4(local_ip)
+    .. py:method:: set_local_ip(local_ip)

         :param str local_ip: IP address.

-        Set the local IPv4 address from which the queries will be sent.

-    .. py:method:: set_local_ip6(local_ip)

-        :param str local_ip: IP address.

-        Set the local IPv6 address from which the queries will be sent.
+        Set the local IPv4 or IPv6 address from which the queries will be sent.

     .. py:method:: set_local_dev(local_dev)